Un-EVIMO: Unsupervised Event-Based Independent Motion Segmentation: Unsupervised Motion Segmentation

 In Figure~\ref{fig:pipeline}, we show the pipeline of \ours{}.
 Generating motion labels on a large scale has a been a challenging problem.
 The most scalable solution is collecting data in simulation~\cite{mayer2016large, DFIB15}.
 In video datasets such as DAVIS16~\cite{Perazzi2016}, the motion masks of objects are usually labeled by humans.
 In driving datasets that have high accuracy depth sensros, such as KITTI~\cite{geiger2013vision}, IMOs are mostly cars.
 These objects are removed and inserted back using fitted car CAD models.
 In certain constrained cases, the labels can be generated by projecting known objects into the current camera frame.
 In EVIMO~\cite{mitrokhin2019ev}, the authors scanned the environment and objects before collecting dynamic motion.
 During data collection, VICON markers are attached to objects and cameras so that the relative poses between the camera, objects, and room are known.
 The object masks are then subsequently obtained by projecting the 3D model of the object onto the current camera.
 Despite this automatic labeling scheme, the amount of work required to calibrate the system and provide high-quality object scans makes this supervising method not transferable to general scenes.

 In this section, we propose a framework for automatically obtaining labels taking advantage of the results of the CNN-based optical flow~\cite{zhu2018ev, zhu2019unsupervised, teed2020raft, gehrig2021raft, ye2020unsupervised} estimation.
+The event-based optical flow networks are usually trained with large-scale event-based dataset~\cite{gehrig2021dsec, chaney2023m3ed, zhu2018multivehicle}.
 Our method is based on geometric error rather than on the semantics of the objects, which allows it to be applied on a large scale.
 We explain how roughly accurate labels can be generated only using depth and camera data.
 In addition, we describe how we train a robust event-based motion segmentation network completely without human annotation.
 Our pipeline is mainly composed of two parts: a robust pseudo-label generation module and an event motion segmentation network.
 The data required for training is only the depth map in the camera frame.
 The depth information is only used during training in our geometry-based pseudo-label generation module.
 Such data are not required during inference.
 Instead, we train a per-pixel classifier that takes in events and produces a binary segmentation mask.